MrF0o/gpt-dev/README.md

 # GPT-dev

-generate complete apps with ONE prompt.
+*Imagine, write the prompt and let GPT-dev generate complete apps for you with ONE prompt.*

 The process is simple:
-- write the prompt
+- Write the prompt
-- run a command
+- Run a command
 - GPT-dev will ask you if there's anything unclear
 - Done! your code is generated

-## installation
+## Installation
 To install GPT-dev you need nodejs >= 16.0 installed with npm.

-first install the package globally to be able to run `gptdev` command from the terminal:
+First install the package globally to be able to run `gptdev` command from the terminal:

 ```bash
 npm i gpt-dev -g
 ```

-to check that the installation process went correctly run:
+To check that the installation process went correctly run:

 ```bash
 gptdev --help
 ```
-the output should look something like this:
+The output should look something like this:

 ```txt
 Usage: gptdev <command>